cisco-open/camblet/site/docs/src/content/docs/start/quickstart.md

 limactl start --name=quickstart template://k3s
 ```

 This will create a small k3s cluster.
-Please set the kubeconfig for cluster access.
+Please set up the kubeconfig for cluster access.
-Something similar will be printed out in the end of the install:
+A similar message will be printed out at the end of the installation:
 ```sh
 To run `kubectl` on the host (assumes kubectl is installed), run the following commands:
 ------